bogatinovskijasmin/bogatinovskijasmin/_posts/2020-12-18-Representation-learning.md

 \end{equation}

 This is a generalized eigenvalue equation solvable with a standard eigenvalue solver.
-It can be extended on more than 2 variables and we can utilize also Kernel versions of it.
+It can be extended on more than two variables and we can utilize also Kernel versions of it.
 To capture nonlinear dependencies use kernel.
 Hence we have **kCCA** (kernel Canonical Component Analysis).

 \begin{equation}